Greek Lessons: Reception

-The novel received mostly positive reviews upon its English-language release.
 Publishers Weekly and Kirkus Reviews both published positive reviews praising the narrative and Han's prose.
 The San Francisco Chronicle described Han as "one of the most unconventional, perceptive, and truly innovative writers publishing today" in a positive review, while The Los Angeles Times praised her for "writing into discomfort."
 Em Strang wrote in The Guardian that translating the book into English was a benefit as it highlighted the book's thematic exploration of language.
 TIME named the book one of the 100 must-read books of 2023, calling it a "profoundly sad yet hopeful look at the connection that comes with shared language—even when it is not spoken."

 Idra Novey, writing for The New York Times Book Review, praised Han's character work and the novel's themes yet noted that Han's "voice seem[ed] less certain" than in her previous work.
 In contrast, The Times Alice O'Keefe was more critical, writing that Han's language could be "beautiful and surprising" yet criticizing the novel's dark tone.
 A review in The Wall Street Journal concurred, arguing that the novel's existential themes were better handled in her previous book The Vegetarian.